bzebosi/new-blog-example/about.md

 ## About Pages

-The About page is a common convention found on websitess.
+The About page is a c,ommon convention found on websitess.
 It is your opportunity to let us know all the details "about" your project:

 - focus and topic area